gaehlerm/SoftwareEngineering/README.md

 DI is very similar to the strategy design pattern.
 The main difference lies in what you want to achieve.
 DI is primarily used for testing, while the strategy pattern is generally employed to enable the user to make a selection at runtime.

-One downside of DI is that it makes the code harder to understand.
+One of the few downsides of DI is that it makes the code harder to understand.
 To understand what's going on, you have to look through many functions.
 For this reason, it is recommended to use DI sparingly.
-It should be mostly used for the reasons mentioned above: IO, time, random numbers, etc.
+It should be mostly used for the reasons mentioned above: IO, time, random numbers and other things you want to change when running the code.

 ## Summary